sanguine1038/Jackleg-Participants-MV/README.md

 Chapter 1-1 Script - [Google Doc](https://docs.google.com/document/d/1GZr6EGSm8yFUxB7u6lelh73EPIXs-4oFWQczQXYC1Wg/edit?usp=sharing)

 ### Additional Notes
+* the "docs" and "art" can both be ignored, as their not actually used in game. meaning you can delete them
 * WORK ON YOUR OWN FAN STUFF, I LOVE PLAYING THEM ALL!!
 * This was all made by sanguine1038 (me) and I have no idea what I'm doing with GitHub so if anything is out of place here just be paitent.